The Payment Card Industry’s Role in Unified Communication Compliance

 Credit card and payment information passes through many different technologies these days, and the industry regulatory group known as PCI has expanded their Data Security Standard (PCI DSS) requirements to conventional communications systems, including endpoints and infrastructure.
-This rule goes into effect on June 30, 2018, and those who don’t comply face charges of up to $100,000 per month.
+This rule went into effect on June 30, 2018, and those who don’t comply could face charges of up to $100,000 per month.
 It mostly affects companies banks and financial institutions.
-If you are affected, you are probably already aware of this.
+If you are affected, you are probably already aware.
 Today, we will show you how to use Vyopta and give you the information below to identify if you have any gaps in your coverage for PCI DSS requirements for TLS 1.1 or greater.

 There have been several widely publicized vulnerabilities in both SSL and TLS security protocols that are widely used across many applications that transmit data over IP.
 This PCI DSS 3.2 update requires organizations to use the TLS 1.1 or new protocols (1.2 is “strongly recommended”) to patch the largest and most egregious vulnerabilities.

 PCI DSS applies to any entity that stores, processes, or transmits cardholder data and/or sensitive authentication data.
 Since many transactions or interactions with customers now happen through phone or video conversations, that traverse through infrastructure, these conferencing endpoints, infrastructure, and phones fall under the PCI regulations.

 In most cases, the fix is a simple software upgrade.
 In the cases of older phones and conferencing equipment that do not support HTTPS (and thus do not support TLS), you will need to replace them completely.
 For a list of firmware versions, consult these by vendor.

 CUCM, IM&P, uCXN,

 Room/Desktop Endpoint Firmware